Preserving Semantics in Textual Adversarial Attacks: Introduction

-Although most adversarial attacks claim to meet these constraints \citep{bl_box_at, li-etal-2021-contextualized, garg-ramakrishnan-2020-bae}, careful scrutiny shows otherwise.
-We observed that many adversarial examples do not preserve the semantics and even the meaning of the text in some cases.
-This is also supported by \citep{adv_quality_morris} whose findings are similar.
-To overcome this problem, \citep{adv_quality_morris} suggested increasing cosine thresholds and introducing mechanisms such as grammar checks to improve the quality of adversarial examples.
+Although most adversarial attacks claim to meet these constraints \cite{bl_box_at, li-etal-2021-contextualized, garg-ramakrishnan-2020-bae}, careful scrutiny shows otherwise.
+We observe that many adversarial examples do not preserve the meaning of the text.
+This is also supported by Morris et al. \cite{adv_quality_morris} whose findings are similar.
+To overcome this problem, Morris et al. \cite{adv_quality_morris} suggested increasing cosine thresholds and introducing mechanisms such as grammar checks to improve the quality of adversarial examples.
 However, it is at the cost of the attack success rate, which decreased rapidly by more than 70\%.
 We suggest a different solution that promises to avoid this decline in the attack success rate.
 It appears that the problem lies in the similarity metric itself, whose function is to measure the difference between the original and perturbed sentences.
 These metrics mostly use encoders that are trained with limited supervision.
-This makes them more susceptible to problems with antonym recognition.
-Because the antonyms are used in a similar context in the training data, the encoder assumes that they are alike.
-As a result, sentences such as \textit{'This movie is so good'} and \textit{'This movie is so bad'} are considered similar in this case, as illustrated in the third column of Table \ref{table:use_spe}.
+This makes them more susceptible to problems with antonym recognition, as illustrated in the third column of Table \ref{table:use_spe}.